sespesogil/automat_chrom3D/README.md

 # automat_chrom3D
 LSF/TORQUE(MOAB) wrapper for mouse and human HiC gtrack diploid preparation to run chrom3D (https://github.com/Chrom3D/pipeline).
-Active development is taking place to add more functionalities to this utility.

 See publications from [Collas Lab](http://collaslab.org/) to learn more about the tool: